papicella/sbom-snyk-fun/README.md

 ## Snyk Open-Source demos

-First let's generate our first SBON in this example we specifcally reference the maven pom file but we don't need but if you have multiple projects this will ensure you generate a SBOM for the project your interested in
+First let's generate our first SBOM, in this example we reference the maven pom file but we don't need but if you have multiple projects this will ensure you generate a SBOM for the project your interested in

 _Note: You can also set the format to any of these --format=<cyclonedx1.4+json|cyclonedx1.4+xml|spdx2.3+json>_